This page was last updated on February 5, 2021

-- The ballfields are open, so can my team get together to practice?
+- The ballfields are open, so can my team get together to practice and play games?

-- How are you enforcing social distancing requirements and will you close if people aren’t following the guidelines?
+- How are you enforcing physical distancing requirements and will you close if people aren’t following the guidelines?

 - Where can I report if I see crowding, congregating, or other issues in parks or along trails?

 How will Parks adapt its operations to make sure employees are protected?